 Authorization for release of personnel and other income records.
 If you have claimed income loss, you must sign an authorization permitting the insurance company to obtain directly from your employer information concerning your income and your work record.

 The Independent Medical Examination.
 If your insurance company requests that you have an IME, read the policy carefully to see what the terms are.
-In general, make sure there is only one examination, that the insurance company agrees in writing to pay for it, and that it is arranged at your convenience, not just the doctor’s.
+In general, make sure there is only one examination, that the insurance company agrees in writing to pay for it, and that it is arranged at your convenience, not just the doctor's.
 Also, get a statement from the claims adjuster in writing, in advance, of the limits of the examination.
 You have to undergo an examination only of the injuries you claim, and not a general physical exam.
+(Get more tips on attending an independent medical examination in a personal injury case.)

 If you have any dispute with the adjuster for your insurance company over submitting to a medical examination, providing information, or following policy rules, do not take the adjuster's word as gospel.
 Read the policy.
 If you don't have a copy, the adjuster must provide you with one.
 And if you reach a stalemate with your own company's adjuster about any point of negotiations or about the amount of the settlement offer, you may have to switch negotiation strategies.